 When you’re satisfied with the flavor it’s time to make meatballs.
 Again no dense meatballs.
 So try not to be too concerned about them being perfectly round.
 Cup both of your hands and roll gently.
 The less you roll them around, the better.

 I cook my meatballs in a mini muffin tin or a donut hole pan because I don’t like to babysit my food.
 With the donut hole pan the meatballs will retain their spherical shape.
+A mini muffin tin will work too, you’ll just have a flat bottom on the meatballs.
 The pan goes in the oven for 25 minutes and that’s it.
 No flipping no stirring.
 Better yet, I can prepare the rest of the meal while they’re cooking.

 If you prefer to cook them on the stove top, bring your favorite sauce to a simmer, add the meatballs and keep at a simmer for 30 minutes.